trevorpfiz/lampstand/README.md

       └─ shared tsconfig you can extend from
 ```

-> In this project, we use `@epi` as a placeholder for package names.
+> In this project, we use `@lamp` as a placeholder for package names.
 As a user, you might want to replace it with your own organization or project name.
-You can use find-and-replace to change all the instances of `@epi` to something like `@my-company` or `@project-name`.
+You can use find-and-replace to change all the instances of `@lamp` to something like `@my-company` or `@project-name`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>